-The Area has been limited in its capacity to complete capital projects to the extent that property tax increment revenue has been used to pay debt incurred to build existing improvements.
-The Clackamette Cove Project is expected to generate a significant increase in tax increment revenue to support enhanced activities within the Urban Renewal Area.
-Completion of the most recent Cove Project included the construction of 244 units of garden-style apartments, approximately 8,000 square feet of office space and a 3,000 square feet recreational building along with infrastructure improvements.
-The assessed value of the area is projected to grow by 4.5% in fiscal year 2020-21.
+The Clackamette Cove Project generated a significant increase in tax increment revenue to support enhanced activities within the Urban Renewal Area.
+Completion of the Cove Project included the construction of 244 units of garden-style apartments, approximately 8,000 square feet of office space and a 3,000 square feet recreational building along with infrastructure improvements.